 - Nainital Zoo

-Nainital is one of the best tourist places in Uttarakhand.
+Nainital is one of the famous tourist places in Uttarakhand.
 It holds ample interesting destinations for every kind of traveller hence, must not be missed.

 This one of a kind hill station in Uttarakhand is one of the best spots to interact with the untainted form of nature.
 Chakrata, being far away from Dehradun, is also away from its noise, pollution and the crowd for good.
 There isn’t a place where you’ll see so many natural freshwater outlets during the monsoon.